Tub1s/fake_news-classifier/README.md

 ## Plans for future
 - Refactor classification pipeline to allow usage of different kinds of models
-- Add more sophisticated training loop for XGBoost that would allow k-fold Cross Validation
+- Add more sophisticated training loop for XGBoost that would allow k-fold Cross Validation and hyper-parameter optimization
 - Move project to stand-alone scripts
 - Full test coverage